•Fossil plants are vitally important for many reasons.

 One monilophyte group has only recently been found to group within "ferns" - the Sphenopsida or "horse-tails.
 (Dev. - Rec).
 Like lycophytes, these plants protect their sporangia in strobili that develop at the end of stems.
 They are distinguished by the unique morphology of their stems.
 These consist of cylindrical sections separated by nodes.
 Whorles of slender leaves radiate from the nodes.
 During the late Paleozoic and Triassic, some sphenopsids such as Calamites attained tree size, but they were never the primary flora of their environments.
 Modern sphenopsids are known for rendering themselves inpalatable by incorporating silica phytoliths into their tissues.

 Seeds: The second great radiation of land plants occurred during the Late Paleozoic, and was associated with the evolution of the seed.
 This occurred in stages.

-- Some fossil as well as some recent non-seed bearing plants, display a dimorphism of between megaspores and microspores, which specialize in developing into gametophytes producing either ova or sperm, respectively and which resemble them in size dimorphism.
-This trend seems to develop primarily in plants with strobili which can, in principle, harbor the gametophyte as well as the sporangia.
+Some fossil as well as some recent non-seed bearing plants, display a dimorphism of between megaspores and microspores, which specialize in developing into gametophytes producing either ova or sperm, respectively and which resemble them in size dimorphism.
+This trend seems to develop primarily in plants with strobili which can, in principle, harbor the female gametophyte inside the sporangia.